AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 * {api:anychart.data.Tree.DataItem#indexOfChild}DataItem.indexOfChild(){api} – returns (?)
 * {api:anychart.data.Tree.DataItem#get}DataItem.get(){api} – returns the value of an item's data field with a given name

-For example, that is how you get the third child of the first root item:
+For example, that is how you get the 6th child of the 3rd child of the first root item:

 ```
-treeData.getChildAt(0).getChildAt(2);
+treeData.getChildAt(0).getChildAt(2).getChildAt(5);
 ```

 In the sample below, the number of the root item's children and the name of the last child are displayed in the title of the chart: